ZiadMotagaly/ziadmotagaly.github.io/_posts/2023-12-19-NumberSense.md

 m_niflow_multiproc_lite is derived from the main script , and it contains the minimum amount of modules and nodes that are required ot run the pipeline.

 The test file , contains unit tests used to valideate the package.
 Not that nipype nodes cannot be unit tested .

+The [Github Repo](https://github.com/ZiadMotagaly/number_sense) here contains the niflow package.
+Due to the legal complications of acquiring T2 fMRI images, I developed and finetuned a diffusion model (ML) that is used to synthesize said images to simulate more runs on the Niflow package.